 There are a wide variety of programs for hearing aids, depending on the individual insurance company and specific insurance policy.
 Some companies allocate a certain amount they will contribute towards hearing aids.
-Others participate with hearing aid discount programs, but unfortunately these programs can be extremely limiting in the type of device a patient can receive with very limited choices.
-Many patients will also use their flex dollars towards their hearing aids or use it to upgrade to a more advanced device than what their insurance covered.
+Others participate in hearing aid discount programs, but unfortunately, these programs can be extremely limiting in the type of device a patient can receive with very limited choices.
+Many patients will also use their flex dollars towards their hearing aids or use it to upgrade to a more advanced device than what their insurance covers.

 A hearing aid benefit is money paid by the insurance company to pay all or part of the cost of any hearing aid the patient chooses.
-It is similar to how insurance companies cover costs towards eye glasses.
+It is similar to how insurance companies cover the costs of eyeglasses.
 A hearing aid discount program gives the patient access to hearing aids at a reduced price that the patient pays for entirely.
 The insurance company pays nothing.
 These discount programs often have a very limited selection available with limited services included.

 Unfortunately, some people think that access to discounted hearing aids is the same as an insurance benefit.
 It’s not.
-Since the insurance company does not actually contribute to the cost of the hearing aids, the patient pays the whole bill.
-Additionally, many of these plans try to limit where patients can go to get their hearing aids and they work with high pressure sales companies.
-When you come to HES, we will check your insurance and make sure you know all your options, we honor your insurance benefits or discounts, and we never use high pressure tactics.
+Since the insurance company does not contribute to the cost of the hearing aids, the patient pays the whole bill.
+Additionally, many of these plans try to limit where patients can go to get their hearing aids and they work with high-pressure sales companies.
+When you come to HES, we will check your insurance and make sure you know all your options, we honor your insurance benefits or discounts, and we never use high-pressure tactics.

 If you have any further questions about your insurance program, we encourage you to contact our on-staff Insurance Specialist at 716-544-6210 or CLICK HERE!